Skip to content

 Funding Rate Arbitrage: How to Earn from Perp Funding Rates

-Step-by-step guide to funding rate arbitrage strategies in perpetual futures.
-Covers delta-neutral setups, cross-exchange hedging, and real examples with expected returns.
+Step-by-step guide to funding rate arbitrage in perpetual futures.
+Covers delta-neutral setups, cross-exchange hedging, and real return examples.

 How It Works

 Perp futures use funding rates to keep the price near spot.
 When the perp trades above spot, longs pay shorts.
 When it trades below, shorts pay longs.
-Rates settle every 8 hours on most CEXes and on a rolling basis on some DEXes.
+Rates settle every 8 hours on most CEXes and hourly on venues like Hyperliquid and dYdX.

 The basic trade: 1.
 Buy 1 BTC spot on an exchange 2.
 Short 1 BTC perp on a platform with positive funding 3.
 Net price exposure: zero (delta-neutral) 4.
 Net income: funding collected on the short, minus fees